 So avoid scaring people and start gathering more context on your leads by using one or more of these seven tools that can help your sales team become more effective and informed reps.

 Rapportive is a free Gmail add-on that provides contact information right in your inbox.
 As you can see in the screenshot below, you can automatically see a contact's picture, job title, location, and social media profiles.
 In your inbox view, you can even click on any of the social media links to be automatically directed to a contact's social profile.

 When you're communicating with sales leads, not only can Rapportive help you visualize who you're communicating with, but it also allows you to go to a lead's social profiles to get further context on who they are and what they're interested in.

 Let's say you sent a personalized email to your 10 warmest leads -- those who perfectly fit your lead scoring qualifications -- and want to know when it's best to engage with them.
-Signals will alert you once a lead has opened your email or clicked on your links, which can help inform your decisions as to when to contact that lead (or if you should at all).
+Sidekick will alert you once a lead has opened your email or clicked on your links, which can help inform your decisions as to when to contact that lead (or if you should at all).

 Imagine seeing an alert that shows a lead is currently viewing your pricing page -- that is a great time for you to follow-up with a call.
 Rather than trying to get a track of them at a random hour, you're now contacting them when your business is top-of-mind.

 LinkedIn is one of the most effective social media tools available for sales reps.
 Using its advanced search feature, you can specify your search for prospects or context on potential customers through specifications such as keywords, relationship, industry, or location.

 If you want to generate a custom list from your LinkedIn searches, SalesLoft Prospector is a Chrome extension that allows you to actually build prospect lists by searching through LinkedIn profiles.
 The exported list can then help you begin tracking down prospects and contact those in segments pertinent to your business.

 5) Sales Training from HubSpot Academy